 Instead of looking through a key-hole, we aim to zoom out and focus on the whole picture.
 The problem is not the thyroid, the heart, the pancreas, the intestines, the brain or the liver.
-The problem is systemic whilst symptoms may start to manifest through individual organs.
-You can look at individual organs and try to tackle the symptoms in isolation but to understand the real underlying causes you must consider:
+The problem is systemic though symptoms may start to manifest through individual organs.
+You can look at single organs and try to tackle the symptoms in isolation but to understand the real underlying causes you must consider:

 - What the body is trying to achieve with a change in organ function

 - Why that change has become necessary (what kind of adaptation does it offer in return)

 - What factors (external and internal ones) promote the conditions to trigger the changes in body function

 - How can you manipulate the environmental input to alter the body’s response

 - What are the available tools you currently have to tackle the problem

 - How can you implement a plan of action simple to execute in practical terms